SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

 ---
-title: Proven Practices for SharePoint Online portal branding
+title: Branding guidance for SharePoint Online portals
 description:
 ms.date: 4/30/2018
 ---

-# Proven Practices for SharePoint Online portal branding
+# Branding guidance for SharePoint Online portals

 Being able to apply a custom brand on a portal is a critical capability and this article provides you with an overview of the branding options and branding best practices.